top of page

 A conjunction is a word that connects parts of a sentence together.

-There are several kinds of conjunctions:
+There are different kinds of conjunctions:

 🌟 Responding to wh- questions (e.g. Why did the house break?
 The house broke because....)